-- 1. Homework not turned in may result in 1/2 hour or more of after school tutoring. - 2.
-Class grades are determined by the individual teacher according to the grading criteria, which will be explained at the beginning of the course - 3.
+- 1. Homework not turned in may result in referral to after school tutoring. - 2.
+Class grades are determined by the individual teacher according to the grading criteria, which will be explained at the beginning of the course. - 3.
 Report cards are distributed approximately 10 days after the close of each quarter. - 4.
 In most cases only semester grades (not quarter grades) are recorded on the student's permanent transcript. - 5.
-Parents will be notified ("cinch notices", mid-term progress reports) if a student is in danger of failing a class
+Parents will be notified ("cinch notices", mid-term progress reports) if a student is in danger of failing a class.